Caitlyn Colgan (Main Stage & Workshop - Director/Choreographer/Costumer/Producer/ Instructor)

 Mary Fitzgerald (Workshop - Director/Instructor)

-Becca Futty (Workshop Director) Becca has worked as a director and choreographer over the past ten years with all ages through both school and community productions.
-She received a Bachelors of Arts in Theatre from West Chester University with a minor in Dance.
-Some favorite past projects include Disney's Aladdin Junior at Firebird, Godspell, Cinderella, Into the Woods, and Little Women.
-Becca’s biggest joy is mentoring the next generation of theater artists, and she can’t wait to direct Disney's High School Musical Junior this summer!
+Becca Futty (Main Stage and Workshop Director, Choreographer) Becca Futty is thrilled to be back at Firebird Theatre!
+She has worked as a director and choreographer for more than a decade with all ages through both school and community productions.
+She holds a B.A. in Musical Theatre from West Chester University with a minor in Dance.
+Some of her favorite past productions include Godspell, Cinderella, Into the Woods, Mean Girls and Big Fish.
+She's previously directed Grease (2024), Aladdin Jr. (2022) and High School Musical Jr. (2023) at Firebird.
+Becca’s biggest joy is mentoring the next generation of theater artists and when it comes to choreography, she has one motto: “anyone can dance!”

 |